kirederik/onionworks/content/blog/odb-part-I.md

-Note that, by writing a service broker that speaks OSBAPI, you will automatically write a broker that works both with Cloud Foundry and Kubernetes, as both Cloud Foundry Marketplace and Kubernetes the [Service Catalog](https://kubernetes.io/docs/concepts/service-catalog/) interact with brokers through the OSBAPI specification.
+Note that, by writing a service broker that speaks OSBAPI, you will automatically write a broker that works both with Cloud Foundry and Kubernetes, as the Cloud Foundry Marketplace and the Kubernetes [Service Catalog](https://kubernetes.io/docs/concepts/service-catalog/) interact with brokers through the OSBAPI specification.